Princeton, Illinois: Transportation

 Princeton is located on the south side of Interstate 80 some 100 mi southwest of Chicago.
 U.S. Route 6, U.S. Route 34, and Illinois Route 26 all run through Princeton.

 Amtrak, the national passenger rail system, provides service to Princeton, operating the California Zephyr, the Illinois Zephyr, the Carl Sandburg and the Southwest Chief each daily in both directions between Chicago and points west from Princeton.

 Education

 Princeton is home Princeton High School, the oldest township high school in the state, founded in 1867.
 Its mascot is the Tiger.
 The high school enrollment fluctuates between 550 and 650 students.
 The school recently finished adding on an addition to meet the students' needs.
 The new addition houses a larger library as well as several new classrooms.
-The school is home to the Frank and Marion Rathje track which hosts high school football and track and field teams from around the region.
+The school is home to the Frank and Marion Rathje track which hosts high school soccer, football, and track and field teams from around the region.